 Transport to sixth form and college

-This page gives you the most up-to-date information about transport assistance to sixth form and college.
+This page gives you the most up-to-date information about transport assistance to sixth forms and colleges.

 If you are unable to travel independently, to qualify for any Post 16 travel assistance you must meet all of the following criteria.
-You must:
+You:

-- be under 19 years of age at the start of the programme of learning, and undertaking a programme of learning or study that is full-time (i.e. at least 540 plus guided learning (planned and funded) hours per year), and
+- must be under 19 years of age at the start of the programme of learning and undertaking a programme of learning, study or work placement that is full-time (i.e. at least 540 plus guided learning (planned and funded) hours per year).

-- live more than 3 miles from the school/college (education provider) as measured by the council (the 3 mile limit is not applicable to students unable to walk the distance to school/college because of special educational needs, a disability or mobility difficulty), and
+- must live more than 3 miles from the school/college (education provider) as measured by the council (the 3 mile limit is not applicable to students unable to walk the distance to school/college because of special educational needs, a disability or mobility difficulty).

-Students in receipt of an allowance for attending college (e.g. an employed apprenticeship), attending higher education courses or attending independent fee-paying establishments (including scholarship schemes) are not entitled to travel assistance.
+Students in receipt of an allowance for attending a higher education course or attending independent fee-paying establishments (including scholarship schemes) are not entitled to travel assistance.

 Help is available, from a range of sources, for families who are seeking travel assistance.

-For new students starting their Post 16 study in September 2016 and beyond, thegives more information.
+For students starting their Post 16 study in September 2016 and beyond, thegives more information.

-Where spare seats are available on a school bus, these can be sold to pupils who are not entitled to free transport.
+Where spare seats are available on a school bus, these can be sold to children who are not entitled to free transport.
 This is called concessionary travel.
-The cost for each seat is £1.52 per day, which may be paid in monthly instalments.
-Some schools have special arrangements charged at different rates.
-Find full details of the concessionary travel scheme, including bus routes available, how to apply, how seats are allocated and how to pay on the Apply for a concessionary seat - schools with standard arrangements page.
+Full details of the concessionary travel scheme, including bus routes available, how to apply, how seats are allocated and how to pay are available on our apply for a spare seat on school transport page.

-Some colleges operate schemes to assist students with transport and some public service operators offer special tickets for students.
+Some colleges operate schemes to help students with transport and some public service operators offer special tickets for students.
 There's more information about help for post 16 travel in our.

 Behaviour on home to college transport

-Oursets out the entitlements and responsibilities of students, parents, transport operators and schools.
+Oursets out the rights and responsibilities of students, parents, transport operators, passenger assistants and schools.
 It also explains the action that can be taken when either behaviour or the transport provided does not meet acceptable standards.